Don't miss CalGIS 2020 in Long Beach - February 9-11, 2020

 Registration options range from single day to full conference, with substantial discounts for full-time students, young professional members (35 or younger) and members of CGIA or the California URISA chapters.

-Full Registration includes attendance at one full or half-day workshop on Sunday (normally an additional $200 fee).
-Register soon as some of the workshops are already nearing capacity!
+- Full Registration includes attendance at one full or half-day workshop on Sunday (normally an additional $200 fee)!

 Venue: Hilton Long Beach